 |Nicol C. Rae, Dean

 Nicol Rae serves as the Dean of the College of Letters and Science and is a professor of political science.
-Before coming to MSU in 2013, Dr. Rae served as the senior associate dean in the College of Arts and Sciences at Florida International University.
-At Florida International University, Dr. Rae led associate deans, assistant deans, directors and department chairs in his role since 2008.
-His professional administrative experience includes serving as the chair of the Department of Political Science, co-director of the Miami European Union Center and director of European Studies.
-He began his career at Florida International University in 1988 and was chair of the Department of Political Science from 1999-2005.
+Before coming to MSU in 2013, Dr. Rae served as the senior associate dean in the College of Arts and Sciences at Florida International University from 2008-2012.
+He began his career at Florida International University in 1988 and his professional administrative experience includes serving as the chair of the Department of Political Science (1999-2005), as co-director of the Miami European Union Center, and as director of European Studies.
 His scholarship is often cited, and his research interests focus on American national political institutions, comparative political parties and party systems, European government and politics, and conservative politics.
 He is the author of five books on American politics.
 Dr. Rae holds a doctorate in politics from Oxford University and an undergraduate degree in politics from Edinburgh University.

 |David Cherry, Associate Dean for Student Success and Curriculum